 - Be respectful of peoples time.
 Not everyone will be able to respond.
 This is especially the case for follow-up questions.
 A normal discussion with someone is fine.
 But using someone to essentially get free consultancy is not.
 Just use common sense.

 The above goes for asking some simple questions and advice to point you in the right direction.
 If you want something more; detailed discussion on your specific scenario, detailed advice and a mentor-mentee or consultancy situaion, then I’d highly recommend something more formal.
 It ensures you get exactly what you want and makes you more likely to act on the advice.
 For example, at Sigma we do 1 hour consultancy calls/ask-me-anything discussions via Skype.
 You can email across a list of topics/questions that you want to cover during the call, so that any extra material can be prepared for you if necessary.

-Other options include ongoing support services where you can get feedback/advice on client cases, business questions, etc. The previously mentioned Mac-Nutrition Uni offer an ongoing support group called The Mentoring Lab, which is free if you are a MNU student (non-MNU students can join here).
-Whilst for personal trainers who want something covering training, I highly recommend joining Lift The Bar.
+Other options include ongoing support services where you can get feedback/advice on client cases, business questions, etc. For personal trainers, I highly recommend joining Lift The Bar.

 You can find my list of book recommendations here: Sigma Book Recommendations.

 6) Demonstrate Your Value to the Public